srivarsha527/srivarsha527/README.md

 ## 🚀 Currently

+- 🔭 Working on a **Financial Literacy App**
 - 💡 Participating in **hackathons** and team-based problem solving challenges
-- 🌱 Improving my skills in **Java, frontend development and Git workflows**
+- 🌱 Improving my skills in **Java, web development and Git workflows**
+- enhancing DSA skills